qiyanjun/2020f-UVA-CS-MachineLearningDeep/About.md

   + Key Results: (1) to build multiple machine learning methods from scratch, (2) to understand complex machine learning methods at the source code level and (3) to produce one machine learning project on cutting-edge data applications with health or social impacts or with cutting-edge engineering impacts on deep learning benchmarking libraries.

++ More concrete goals we aim to train our students:
+  1. You should build up a solid mathematical background.
+From probability to statistics / From multivariate calculus, to matrix algebra, e.g. VERY comfortable on gradients.

+  2. You should build up a general knowledge of machine learning.
+You don’t need to know every single special algorithms and architecture, but the basics help.
+You should get comfortable with the main concepts and terminology.

+  3. You should become familiar with at least one machine learning and one deep learning library.
+You should feel pretty confident in implementing some simple do supervised learning algorithms at least.

+  4. You should write own implementations.
+Limited by the time scope of the course, we only have a few implementation finished by the end.
+But you should implement as many of the learning algorithms from scratch as you can after the course.
+This is the best way to deepen your understanding of how they work, as well as to develop intuitions for specific performance characteristics.

 ### Prerequisite:

 + Students should have had good programming skills and program well using python  (required) !
 + Required courses as prerequisites: Calculus, Matrix algebra,  Probability and  Algorithm.
 Statistics is recommended.

 + If you are unsure of your math background, please check out the following two review lectures I made: